CHESS HOME PAGE CHESS CLUB HOME PAGE

 15 The total prize money for all the sections added together will total approximately 50% of all entry monies taken for the whole event.

-The All-Play-All trophy will be awarded to the player with the highest Rating performance about their own rating.
-Only those with published FIDE Ratings or ECF Grades will be eligible for this trophy.
+The Jim Hale trophy will be awarded to the player with the highest Rating performance about their own rating in any of the 5 sections.
+Only those with published FIDE Ratings will be eligible for this trophy.
 The winner must have played at least 5 matches.

 SUMMER CHESS INFORMATION PAGE